idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

    because that'll work.

-   Technically, of course, we don't call the method *per se* but, rather, apply the function in the method's ``procedure`` slot to the supplied arguments.
+   Technically, of course, we don't call the method *per se* but, rather, :ref:`apply <ref:apply>` the function in the method's ``procedure`` slot to the supplied arguments.

-   Of interest, as we don't know (read: can't figure out) what the next methods should be for this one-off, as we called it blindly without looking at the specializers, we simply pass ``#f`` for ``call-next-method`` and trust that whatever this method is won't call it.
+   Of interest, as we don't know (read: can't figure out) what the next methods should be for this one-off -- as we called it blindly without looking at the specializers -- we simply pass ``#f`` for ``call-next-method`` and trust that, whatever this method is, it won't call it.

 #. we need to ``add-method`` a genuine method to
    ``compute-apply-generic`` which